Physical mechanisms of the Soret effect in binary Lennard-Jones liquids elucidated with thermal-response calculations: Theory and Methodology

 The pressure is determined by the trace of the quantity above, namely $p={1 \over 3} \Tr{\left[ \boldsymbol{\pi} \right]}$.
 To define partial pressures, summation occurs only over one species.
 The partial stress tensor $\bm{\pi}^{(s)}$ is defined accordingly,

-Then the partial stresses are given by the trace $p_{s}= \Tr{1 \over 3} \Tr{\left[ \boldsymbol{\pi}^{(s)} \right]}$.
+Then the partial stresses are given by the trace $p_{s}= {1 \over 3} \Tr{\left[ \boldsymbol{\pi}^{(s)} \right]}$.
 For a two component system $s=1,2$ then, the relationship between the total pressure and the partial pressures is

-It should be noted that this is not a standard thermodynamic description of partial pressure.
+This may not be a precise thermodynamic description of partial pressure, which should be related to the fugacities and hence the chemical potentials of the different components.
 However, this definition is consistent with the definition used in the Bearman-Kirkwood theory for the statistical mechanics of transport processes in multicomponent systems\cite{Bearman_1958}.
+Hence, this definition is particularly relevant for understanding hydrodynamics of a multicomponent fluid\cite{Bearman_1958}.
 Effectively the same form was also used by Morozov in his more recent work on thermodiffusion\cite{Morozov:2009wa}.